25 Small Inground Pool Ideas for All Budgets

 11. Make It Pet-Friendly

-Have pets who like to swim, or do you suspect that they might?
-To make your swimming pool pet-friendly, you'll want to make sure that:
+Have pets who like to swim, or do you suspect they might?
+To make your swimming pool pet-friendly, you'll want to consider the following:

-- Your pool has a tanning ledge for them to walk on
+- You may want a pool that has a tanning ledge for them to walk on

 - The tanning ledge isn't too deep for them